 Knowledge of basic computer usage is necessary for this course.
 Prior knowledge of markup languages such as HTML and XML and IDE's such as Eclipse or Visual Studio is helpful but not necessary.
 Optionally, you can deploy your applications to Android devices if you have them.

-At the end of this course you will understand how to develop 2D video games using C# and XNA Game.
-You will be able to talk critically about the field of game development.
-You will also understand the basics of using Eclipse and Java to create simple Android apps.
+At the end of this course you will understand how to develop 2D video games using C# and Monogame.
+You will be able to talk critically about the field of app and game development.
+You will also understand the basics of using Xamarin to create simple Android apps.

-- Unit 1: So you want to make a game?
+- Unit 1: So you want to make an app?

 - Unit 2: C# Basics